libfuse/pyfuse3/rst/lock.rst

-The global lock is controlled with the `lock` and `lock_released` attributes of the `llfuse` module:
+The global lock is controlled with the `lock` and `lock_released` attributes of the `pyfuse3` module:

 .. py:attribute:: lock_released